resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ###Project -> Access & Security Tab -> API Access

+**Activity:**  Could you all please make sure you are on the API Access tab.

+**Q:** Is everyone on the same tab as me?

+Please hold up a Red sticky note if the answer is "No" and a Green one if the answer is "Yes".

-NeCTAR infrastructure can be communicated with by more than just the browsers we’re using at the moment.
+Remember, NeCTAR infrastructure can be communicated with by more than just the browsers we’re using at the moment.
 You can write or use other programs to manage your cloud resources.
 There is also a suite of command line tool that you can use instead of the dashboard.

 This tab simply gives you all the information you’ll need if you are going to use those tools.